 Sophia Di Martino, with Some Help from Paloma Faith, Looks Back on Loki

 The Marvel gods have smiled upon us again.
-Hot on the heels of blockbuster TV productions like WandaVision and The Falcon and the Winter Soldier, they have delivered us Loki, the latest Disney+ spinoff saga centered on the eponymous God of Mischief, the most infamous anti-hero in Marvel’s Comic Universe.
+Hot on the heels of blockbuster TV productions like WandaVision and The Falcon and the Winter Soldier, they have delivered us Loki, the latest Disney+ spinoff saga centered on the eponymous God of Mischief, the most infamous anti-hero in Marvel’s Cinematic Universe.
 But it is not Loki himself, played by the seasoned Marvel veteran Tom Hiddleston, who has emerged as the series’ breakout star—it’s Sylvie, a gritty fighter with magic powers played by the Nottingham-born actor Sophia Di Martino.
-Sylvie, as viewers come to learn, is Loki’s alter-ego, and the embodiment of the protagonist’s gender fluidity.
+Sylvie, as viewers come to learn, is Loki’s variant, and the embodiment of the protagonist’s gender fluidity.
 So in a sense, Loki is the show’s fan-favorite after all, just not in the way you’d expect.

 PALOMA FAITH: I watched Loki.
 It reminded me of when I was a kid in the ’80s, like a Choose Your Own Adventure-thing.
 I thought we’d do something similar with this interview.
 I have questions about Loki and questions about you as a person.
 You can flip a coin to decide.

 SOPHIA DI MARTINO: Great, let me find a coin.
 [Pause] Ok, got a quid.

 FAITH: Now that she’s been in a Marvel show, she’s so rich that she uses a one-pound coin!

 DI MARTINO: Shall I use a ten pence?
 I don’t want to get above my station.
 I need that quid anyway for the locker room at the swimming pool.

 FAITH: Heads it’s you, tails it’s Loki.
 Flip!